natashagogo/100-Days-Of-Swift-UI/README.md

 ### Links
 - <a href="https://github.com/designmedicine/100-Days-Of-Swift-UI/tree/master/01%20-%20WeSplit">Code</a>

+## Unit Converter (Day 19)
+Built an app that converts different amounts (milligrams, micrograms, etc.) to review concepts from the first project.

+### Practiced
+- Creating forms with titles and sections
+- Accepting and converting user input
+- Creating segmented controls

+### Links
+- Code

 # Practice Projects
 Small, throwaway apps I built to make sense of concepts covered in the course.